Rafiadnan0666/gugel/README.md

-# Gugel — Collaborative Research, Made Simple.
+# Tabwise — Collaborative Research, Made Simple.

-Gugel is a collaborative research platform that helps you and your team organize, analyze, and write about your findings, all in one place.
+Tabwise is a collaborative research platform that helps you and your team organize, analyze, and write about your findings, all in one place.

 ## Key Features